 When I first started playing hockey 8 years ago, I had a wooden stick.
 The reason I had a wooden stick was because that was what I was given by my brother-in-law.
-It was great—I didn’t have to go out and buy a stick.
-(The stick he gave me was also a left stick, which I used for a year before realizing that I should be a right stick, but that’s a different story for a different blog.)
 I wasn’t playing long before I started to be envious of everyone else’s shiny and colorful composite sticks.
 I asked my friends, all of whom were older and more experienced players than me, if they thought I should pick up a composite stick.
 They all were in agreement—no, I should stay with a wood stick to learn a feel for the puck.

 “Right shooting skaters should play right defense or on the right wing while left shots should play left defense or on the left wing.”

 Probable source of myth—Passed down through generations as no one ever questioned the validity of this oft-cited convention.

 Analogy—If you are right handed, you should sleep on the right side of the bed so you can more easily reach your alarm clock on your beside table.
 And if you are left handed, you should sleep on the left side of your bed for the same reason.